 Dental Checkups' Role in Cancer Prevention & Early Detection

 Dental checkups aren’t just good for our pearly whites.
-Here’s why the dentist can be an essential part of our healthcare team, from early cancer detection to supporting cancer care after a diagnosis.
+The dentist is an essential part of our healthcare team.

 Did you know that dental checkups can also play a role in cancer prevention and early detection?
-Or that dental care can be important after a cancer diagnosis?
+Or that dental care can play a key supporting role after a cancer diagnosis?

 Here's what to know: